SE::DuckDuckGo::Position - Website keyword position checker for DuckDuckGo

 ...

-Information on all domains when checking several domains simultaneously is contained in the $bulkcheck array.
+Information for all domains during simultaneous checking of multiple domains is contained in the $bulkcheck array.

 Result format: